 - Dental care—including braces, Invisalign, and implants

-Also, if you’re enrolling your domestic partner or his/her children, talk with your tax advisor about using your HSA to reimburse their expenses.
+Also, if you’re enrolling your domestic partner or his/her children, talk with your tax advisor about whether or not you can use your HSA to reimburse their expenses.

 Invest your HSA balance

 Once your balance hits $2,000, you can invest your HSA in one of the many investment options offered by Optum Bank, Okta’s HSA administrator.

 Your investment earnings grow tax-free, making the HSA a triple tax advantage for you.

 For more information about saving and investing your HSA funds, contact Optum Bank at 866-234-8913, or email HSAGroup@OptumBank.com.

 Whether you want to pay your annual deductible or pay copays and coinsurance, you decide when to use your HSA funds.